Department of Information (Indonesia): Replacement

-After the dissolution of the department by President Abdurrahman Wahid, the National Information and Communication Agency (BIKN) was formed, a non-ministerial government agency to replace the function of the information department.

-The functions of this department were then transferred to a new ministry, namely the Ministry of Communication and Information Technology, which was formed by President Megawati Sukarnoputri in 2001.
-It is now known as the Ministry of Communication and Digital Affairs.
+After the dissolution of the department by President Abdurrahman Wahid, the National Information and Communication Agency (BIKN) was established as a non-ministerial government agency to take over the functions of the former information department.
+In 2001, President Megawati Soekarnoputri replaced BIKN with the National Information Institute to handle public information services.
+In the same year, she also established the State Ministry of Communication and Information.
+In 2005, the institution was renamed the Department of Communication and Informatics.
+In 2009, it was reorganized as the Ministry of Communication and Informatics.
+On 21 October 2024, it officially became the Ministry of Communication and Digital Affairs under Presidential Regulation No. 140 of 2024.